Microsoft to invest $1.7 billion in AI and cloud infrastructure in Indonesia - ExBulletin

 Microsoft sees Southeast Asia as a growing market and a potential location for more AI product development.
 The rise of AI in the region is expected to have a significant impact on its economic landscape.
 A study by Kearney, an international consulting firm, says AI could contribute nearly $1 trillion to Southeast Asia's GDP by 2030, of which $366 billion is expected be captured by Indonesia.

-The investment announced Tuesday will include AI training for 840,000 people, as well as support for Indonesia's growing community of technology developers.
+The investment announced Tuesday will include AI training for 840,000 people, as well as support for Indonesia's growing community of tech developers.

 Indonesia is home to the third largest developer community in the Asia-Pacific region after India and China.
 More than 3.1 million developers in Indonesia use GitHub, a platform owned by Microsoft for software development, collaboration and innovation.
 It is expected to become one of the top five developer communities on GitHub in the world by 2026.